justin-napolitano/cigarettes/index.md

 ## The Bar Scene

-The crowd at this bar tonight was very attracive, but also very odd.
+The crowd at this bar tonight was very attractive, but also very odd.
 I felt like we were doing this little tango...
 We were all sizing up one another.
 I mean this is a bar so we are looking for partners, but what kind of partner can I expect to meet at a bar?

 ## Treating my Body with Disrespect